ovinc/aquasol/README.md

 (10) Tang, I. N. & Munkelwitz, H. R., *Simultaneous Determination of Refractive Index and Density of an Evaporating Aqueous Solution Droplet*.
 Aerosol Science and Technology 15, 201–207 (1991).

 (11) Talreja-Muthreja, T., Linnow, K., Enke, D. & Steiger. *M. Deliquescence of NaCl Confined in Nanoporous Silica*.
 Langmuir 38, 10963-10974 (2022).

+(12) Steiger, M., *Crystal growth in porous materials—I: The crystallization pressure of large crystals.* Journal of Crystal Growth 282, 455-469 (2005).

+(13) Steiger, M., Kiekbusch, J. & Nicolai, *An improved model incorporating Pitzer's equations for calculation of thermodynamic properties of pore solutions implemented into an efficient program code.* Construction and Building Materials 22, 1841-1850 (2008).

 Constants